web-fortress-soft/formtress.js/README.md

 ## Contributing 🤝

 Contributions are welcome!
-Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.
+Please read our [Contributing Guide](CONTRIBUTING.md) for details.

-## License 📄

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Security 🔒

 Found a security issue?
 Please email web-formtress-sort@gmail.com or submit it through our bug bounty program.

+## License 📄

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---